 Dear Cultural Coach:

-(Communications specialist Linda S. Wallace helps clients develop cross-cultural messages for the workplace and the media.
-Readers can submit questions on work or personal matters to [email protected].)
+(Linda S. Wallace is a freelance journalist and communication specialist, who helps clients develop cross-cultural messages for the workplace and the media.
+Readers are invited to submit questions on work or personal problems related to race, ethnicity, sexual orientation or physical differences to [email protected].)